 The Department of Environmental Health offers several interdepartmental programs.
-A joint MPH degree, Global Environmental Health (GEH), is offered in Environmental Health and Global Health.
-A joint MSPH degree is offered in Environmental Health and Epidemiology (EH-EPI).
+The Global Environmental Health (GEH) MPH is a collaborative curriculum sponsored by the Department of Environmental Health and the Hubert Department of Global Health.

+Environmental Health and Epidemiology (EH-EPI) MSPH is a joint program with the Departments of Environmental Health and Epidemiology.
 The department also participates in several dual-degree programs with several schools and programs including the Nell Hodgson Woodruff School of Nursing (MSN/MPH), the Emory University School of Law (JD/MPH), the Emory University School of Medicine (MD/MPH), and the Laney Graduate School (MPH/PhD).
 Check the admissions website for the complete list.
+View the interdepartmental program section in this catalog for more information on EH joint and interdepartmental programs.
 A five-year bachelor's/master's degree (BS/MPH) is offered through the Emory College Department of Environmental Sciences and the Rollins School of Public Health Environmental Health program.
 Students can earn a Bachelor of Science and Master of Public Health in five years.
+See the Dual Degree section in this catalog for details about the BS/MPH program.